OPT Pediatric Audiologist Jobs

 Target children's hospitals and academic medical centers first

 Large pediatric health systems like children's hospitals and university medical centers have established HR infrastructure for visa sponsorship.
-They hire audiologists regularly and are far more likely to have sponsored H-1B workers before than private clinics.
+They hire audiologists regularly and are far more likely to have sponsored H-1B visa workers before than private clinics.

 Confirm your CIP code with your DSO before applying